-For the best results it’s crucial you use both means to enable you to provide quality services and assist you to reach broad audiences.
+For the best results it’s crucial you use both means to enable you to provide quality services and assist you to reach a broad audience.
 Offline and online businesses are using a hybrid model in many cases and this works great.
-It cuts costs while opening new marketing channels and profit centers!
+It cuts costs while opening new marketing channels and profit centres!

 Don’t know where to start to build your offline business online?